GelzoneXUnsas/GelzoneXUnsas.github.io/content/_index.md

 cascade:
   featured_image: 'images/profile/IMG_2316.jpg'
 ---
 Welcome to my site!
-Here, you will find a collection of blogs about my projects, games, and music.
-Whether you are an avid gamer, music lover, or simply enjoy exploring new forms of art, you will find something that resonates with you here.
+Whether you are an avid gamer, music lover, or dedicated programmer, you will find something that resonates with you here.